Originally published by James Royal on Bankrate.com.

 Shareholders in companies with dividend-yielding stocks receive a payment at regular intervals from the company.
 Companies pay cash dividends on a quarterly basis out of their profits, and all you need to do is own the stock.
 Dividends are paid per share of stock, so the more shares you own, the higher your payout.

 Opportunity: Since the income from the stocks isn’t related to any activity other than the initial financial investment, owning dividend-yielding stocks can be one of the most passive forms of making money.
+The money will simply be deposited in your brokerage account.

 Risk: The tricky part is choosing the right stocks.
 Graves warns that too many novices jump into the market without thoroughly investigating the company issuing the stock.